courselabs/kubernetes/hackathon/README.md

 Deploy the sample solution and you can continue to part 4:

 ```
+# remove the old database:
+kubectl delete deploy products-db
+kubectl delete svc products-db

+# you may have some PVCs lingering from the labs:
+kubectl delete pvc -l app=products-db

+# deploy the new specs:
 kubectl apply -f hackathon/solution-part-3/products-db -f hackathon/solution-part-3/products-api  -f hackathon/solution-part-3/stock-api -f hackathon/solution-part-3/web

+# rollout the APIs to load new config:
+kubectl rollout restart deploy/products-api deploy/stock-api
 ```

 </details><br/>